projectsphere/sphere/README.md

  - **Administration Control**: Allows you to kick, ban, and manage players on your server directly from the bot.
  - **Server Query**: Allows you query servers added to the bot.
  - **Global Banlist**: This will allow you to global ban across all your servers using the [Sphere Banlist API](https://github.com/projectsphere/banlist-api).
  - **VAC Check**: This will run checks on steam users to make sure they're not VAC Banned or spoofing.
+(Experimental)
+ - **Null Check**: This will check for players joining without a valid user id and kick them.
+(Experimental)

 ## Environment Variables
 - `BOT_TOKEN`: Your discord bot token generated on the [Discord Developer Portal](https://discord.com/developers/applications).